github/codeql/docs/codeql/codeql-language-guides/analyzing-data-flow-in-javascript-and-typescript.rst

 of ``blocksExpr`` says such a call sanitizes its first argument (that is, ``getArgument(0)``) if it evaluates to ``true`` (or rather, a truthy value).

-Now we can implement ``isBarrier`` to add this sanitizer guards to our configuration:
+Now we can implement ``isBarrier`` to add this sanitizer guard to our configuration:

 .. code-block:: ql